linuxrocks123/MailTask/README.md

 --===============4405596723705947737==--
 ```

+Finally, in every INBOX and Sent folder, create an empty file named
+`UIDVALIDITY`.

 You then start the server in that directory, passing it two parameters
 indicating the ports you want to use to communicate with the client.